Indecent Proposal (album)

 Indecent Proposal is the second studio album by American hip hop duo Timbaland & Magoo.
 It was released on November 20, 2001, through Blackground/Virgin Records.
 Production was entirely handled by Timbaland himself, except for two songs, which were produced with Craig Brockman.
-It features guest appearances from Sebastian, Petey Pablo, Static Major, Sin, Tweet, Aaliyah, DJ S&S, Fatman Scoop, Jay-Z, Ludacris, Mad Skillz, Ms. Jade, Troy Mitchell and Twista.
+It features guest appearances from Sebastian, Petey Pablo, Sin, Tweet, Aaliyah, DJ S&S, Fatman Scoop, Jay-Z, Ludacris, Mad Skillz, Ms. Jade, Troy Mitchell and Twista.
 The album is dedicated to the memory of Aaliyah, who had died in a plane crash on August 25, 2001.

 The two official singles from Indecent Proposal were "Drop", and the Indian-influenced "All Y'all".